15 Best Things to Do in Bryce Canyon National Park

 Distance: 6.0 miles / 9.7 km

-As previously mentioned, the Grand Staircase-Escalante National Monument is, without a doubt, one of the most beautiful places to explore in southern Utah.
-However, don’t underestimate how much of an adventure Hole-in-the-Rock Road is on its own!
+The Grand Staircase-Escalante National Monument is, without a doubt, one of the most beautiful places to explore in southern Utah.
+However, don’t underestimate how much of an adventure Hole-in-the-Rock Road within the monument is on its own!

-Personally, I’ve driven this remote stretch many times, both in a 2WD and 4WD, which may be necessary, depending on the time of year you’re visiting—such as during the summer monsoonal rains that can wash out sections of the road.
+This drive is incredibly tedious and slow, both in a two-wheel and a four-wheel-drive vehicle, which may be necessary depending on the time of year, such as during the summer monsoonal season, when rain can flood and wash out sections of the road.

 AllTrails: Peek-a-Boo & Spooky Slot Canyons